severalnines/docs/user-guide/mongodb/backup.rst

 	========= ===================

 * **Upload Backup to the cloud**
 	- Upload the backup to the cloud storage.
 The upload process happens right after the backup is successfully created.
 This feature requires you to set up the cloud credentials first.
-See `Cloud Providers <../index.html#cloud-providers>`_.
+See :ref:`Sidebar - Integrations - Cloud Providers`.

+* **Enable Encryption**
+	- Encrypts the generated backup.
+Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
+See `Backup Encryption and Decryption`_.

+* **Retention**
+	- How long ClusterControl should keep this backup once successfully created.
+You can set a custom period in days or keep it forever.
+Otherwise, ClusterControl will use the default retention period.
+Take note that modifying retention period on existing schedule has no effect on already created backup.

 Schedule Backup
 ```````````````